Your Excellency, Prime Minister Mir Zafarullah Khan Jamali,

-There were questions in AKU’s early years about the timeliness and priority of a university, in an environment in which poverty and illiteracy – as we knew only too well – were dauntingly high.
+There were questions in AKU’s early years about the timeliness and priority of a university, in an environment which poverty and illiteracy – as we knew only too well – were dauntingly high.
 Would a new university and its university hospital merely benefit well-prepared students and well-off patients, replicating existing social divisions?
-It is only in the last few years that new voices, such as the World Bank’s, have noted the world’s “knowledge revolution” in which it is not so much factories, land and machinery that now drive the world economy but the knowledge, skills and resourcefulness of people.
+It is only in the last few years that new voices, such as the World Bank’s, have noted that the world’s “knowledge revolution” in which it is not so much factories, land and machinery that now drive the world economy but the knowledge, skills and resourcefulness of people.
 All societies, it has become clear, must invest in higher education for their talented men and women or risk being relegated to subordinate, vulnerable positions in the world.

-The feelings of the subordination of people – that they are victims of an economic or cultural globalization in which they cannot be full partners but from which they cannot remain apart – these feelings fuel some of the most potent, destructive forces at play in our world today.
-The sense of vulnerability is especially powerful in parts of the Muslim world, which is itself heir to one of the greatest civilisations the world has known, but which also has inherited from history, not of its making, some of the worst and longest conflicts of the last 100 years, those of the Middle East and Kashmir.
+The feelings of subordination of people – that they are victims of an economic or cultural globalisation in which they cannot be full partners but from which they cannot remain apart – these feelings fuel some of the most potent, destructive forces at play in our world today.
+The sense of vulnerability is especially powerful in parts of the Muslim world, which itself is heir to one of the greatest civilisations the world has known, but which also has inherited from history, not of its making, some of the worst and longest conflicts of the last 100 years, those of the Middle East and Kashmir.
 When people of a distinctive faith or culture feel economically powerless, or inherit clear injustice from which they cannot escape, or find their traditions and values engulfed culturally, and their societies maligned as bleak and unjust, some amongst them can too readily become vulnerable.
 They risk becoming the victims of those who would gain power by perverting an open, fluid, pluralistic tradition of thought, and belief, into something closed, and insular.

 It would be wrong to see this as the future of the Ummah.
 There are many today across the Muslim world who know their history and deeply value their heritage, but who are also keenly sensitive to the radically altered conditions of the modern world.
 They realise, too, how erroneous and unreasonable it is to believe that there is an unbridgeable divide between their heritage and the modern world.
-There is clearly a need to mitigate not what is a “clash of civilisations” but a “clash of ignorance” where peoples of different faiths or cultural traditions, are so ignorant of each others that they are unable to find a common language with which to communicate.
-Those with an educated and enlightened approach – amongst whom I can count our graduates – are of the firm and sincere conviction that their societies can benefit from modernity while remaining true to tradition.
+There is clearly a need to mitigate not what is a “clash of civilisations” but a “clash of ignorance” where peoples of different faiths or cultural traditions, are so ignorant of each other that they are unable to find a common language with which to communicate.
+Those with an educated and enlightened approach – amongst whom I count our graduates – are of the firm and sincere conviction that their societies can benefit from modernity while remaining true to tradition.
 But they will bring to our world more than that: they will be the bridge which can eliminate forever today’s dangerous clash of ignorance.

-It is especially at times when ignorance, conflict and apprehension, are so rife, that universities, in both the Muslim world and in the West, have a greater obligation to promote intellectual openness and tolerance, and to create increased cultural understanding.
+It is especially at times when ignorance, conflict and apprehension, are so rife, that universities, in both the Muslim world and in the West, have a great obligation to promote intellectual openness and tolerance, and to create increased cultural understanding.
 Muslim universities, however, have a unique responsibility: to engender in their societies a new confidence.
-It must be a confidence based on intellectual excellence, but also on a refreshed and enlightened appreciation of the scientific, linguistic, artistic and religious traditions that underpin and give such global value to our own Muslim civilisations – even though it may be ignored or not understood by parts of the Ummah itself.
+It must be a confidence based on intellectual excellence, but also on a refreshed and enlightened appreciation of the scientific, linguistic, artistic and religious traditions that underpin and give such global value to our Muslim civilisations – even though it may be ignored or not understood by parts of the Ummah itself.

 In the 20 years since the granting of its charter, the AKU has made a good beginning.

-The School of Nursing in Pakistan and Eastern Africa have become known internationally for the professional competence of their graduates and the value to Asia and Africa of their curricula and pedagogy.
+The Schools of Nursing in Pakistan and Eastern Africa have become known internationally for the professional competence of their graduates and the value to Asia and Africa of their curricula and pedagogy.
 I am delighted that today we award the first postgraduate diplomas to two graduates of the Masters programme in Nursing.
-As the president has said this is the first time in Pakistan that postgraduate degrees in Nursing have been offered and I view it as a major achievement not only for the nursing profession but for higher education for women in Pakistan and the Muslim world.
+As the president has said this is the first time in Pakistan that postgraduate degrees in Nursing have been offered and I view it as a major achievement not only for the nursing profession but for higher education for women in Pakistan and in the Muslim world.